jrising/arachne/prompts/emailprog.md

 Dear [NAME],

 Thank you for reaching out.
 It sounds like you would be good candidate for [PROGRAM].
 However, funding is always a constraint in our ability to take students.
-I would encourage you to apply by the end of the calendar year so that you can be considered for any available funds.
+I would encourage you to apply by the end of the calendar year [OR DECEMBER 15 FOR ESM] so that you can be considered for any available funds.

 Best,